 If your room isn’t ready at check-in, they can store your luggage until it is.
 You’re welcome to use the pool, dine or to even go enjoy the parks.
 They’ll also store your luggage for you after check-out if you’re not leaving Disney World immediately.

-If you’re staying at the far end of Trinidad South, or Barbados, and you need to walk to Old Port Royale building, it can take approximately 15 minutes from the farthest point.
+If you’re staying at the far end of Trinidad or even Barbados, and you need to walk to the Old Port Royale building, it can take approximately 7-15 minutes from the farthest point, depending on how fast you walk.
 There’s a bridge that crosses the lagoon, making for a quicker walk from either Jamaica or Aruba.
 All rooms at these resorts have outside sidewalks with outdoor room entry, so all of the walking is potentially exposed to sun or rain, as are the bus stops.

 The brightly painted buildings are two stories, and there are no elevators.
 Each village has a soda vending machine, and there are ice machines available in each guest room building.

 There’s a lot of tropical foliage, and in a few places it actually obstructs the room windows.
 This can be a plus or minus, depending on your point of view!
 We noticed that these rooms tend to be ones with courtyard or parking-lot views, so specifying a more expensive water view would probably get you an un-blocked window.
 You can specify that you want a room that does not have foliage blocking the view, and they’ll do their best to honor your request.
 Keep in mind that the foliage height and density may change somewhat depending on the season, most recent trim job, etc.

 We don’t see many complaints about noise here.
 Much of this resort tends to be quiet and peaceful.
 Of course there’s never a guarantee of this!
 As in most hotels, it just takes one noisy neighbor to make things noisy.